awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 ------

 When you export your data flow to an Amazon S3 bucket, Data Wrangler stores a copy of the flow file in the S3 bucket\.
 It stores the flow file under the *data\_wrangler\_flows* prefix\.
-If you use the default Amazon S3 bucket to store your flow files, they use the following naming convention: `sagemaker-region-account number`\.
+If you use the default Amazon S3 bucket to store your flow files, it uses the following naming convention: `sagemaker-region-account number`\.
 For example, if your account number is 111122223333 and you are using Studio in us\-east\-1, your imported datasets are stored in `sagemaker-us-east-1-111122223333`\.
 In this example, your \.flow files created in us\-east\-1 are stored in `s3://sagemaker-region-account number/data_wrangler_flows/`\.

 ## Export to SageMaker Pipelines<a name="data-wrangler-data-export-pipelines"></a>

-When you want to build and deploy large\-scale machine learning \(ML\) workflows, you can use SageMaker Pipelines to create end\-to\-end workflows that manage and deploy SageMaker jobs\.
-SageMaker Pipelines gives you the ability to build workflows that manage your SageMaker data preparation, model training, and model deployment jobs\.
+When you want to build and deploy large\-scale machine learning \(ML\) workflows, you can use SageMaker Pipelines to create workflows that manage and deploy SageMaker jobs\.
+With SageMaker Pipelines, you can build workflows that manage your SageMaker data preparation, model training, and model deployment jobs\.
 You can use the first\-party algorithms that SageMaker offers by using SageMaker Pipelines\.
 For more information on SageMaker Pipelines, see [SageMaker Pipelines](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html)\.

-When you export one or more steps from your data flow to SageMaker Pipelines, Data Wrangler creates a Jupyter Notebook that you can use to define, instantiate, run, and manage a pipeline\.
+When you export one or more steps from your data flow to SageMaker Pipelines, Data Wrangler creates a Jupyter notebook that you can use to define, instantiate, run, and manage a pipeline\.

 ### Use a Jupyter Notebook to Create a Pipeline<a name="data-wrangler-pipelines-notebook"></a>

-Use the following procedure to create a Jupyter Notebook to export your Data Wrangler flow to SageMaker Pipelines\.
+Use the following procedure to create a Jupyter notebook to export your Data Wrangler flow to SageMaker Pipelines\.

-Use the following procedure to generate a Jupyter Notebook and run it to export your Data Wrangler flow to SageMaker Pipelines\.
+Use the following procedure to generate a Jupyter notebook and run it to export your Data Wrangler flow to SageMaker Pipelines\.

 1. Choose the **\+** next to the node that you want to export\.